“I have learned how to control my feelings better. RULER has helped me to think more positive things in life. It has made me a kinder person.”

 Percentage of students eligible for free or reduced lunch: 100%

 Michael J. Strambler is an Associate Research Scientist at Yale University School of Medicine, Department of Psychiatry.
 He earned his B.A. from Morehouse College, his M.A. in Psychology from Stony Brook University, and his Ph.D. in Clinical and Community Psychology from the University of California, Berkeley.
 Dr. Strambler’s research interests concern understanding and addressing achievement disparities, especially among ethnic minority and at-risk youth.
 He has a particular interest in how social environments and the dynamics that occur within them play a role in academic underperformance and how this problem can be addressed by school interventions and school reform efforts.
 His experience in applied research, program evaluation, and program design in these areas has spanned from elementary school to undergraduate education.
 Dr. Strambler has earned awards from the Ford Foundation, William T. Grant Foundation, and the American Psychological Foundation.
 He is the author of numerous scholarly articles and chapters in such publications as Contemporary Educational Psychology, Journal of Applied Developmental Psychology, Child Development, American Psychologist, and The Handbook of Race, Racism and the Developing Child.
-Dr. Strambler will co-direct (along with Dr. Linke) the management of the proposed work including overseeing the planning, implementation, evaluation, and reporting involved in carrying-out the work.
+Dr. Strambler will co-direct the management of the proposed work including overseeing the planning, implementation, evaluation, and reporting involved in carrying-out the work.
 He will play a key role in data management/evaluation and capacity-building aspects of the proposed work.

 Susan Rivers, Ph.D, Deputy Director of the Yale Center for Emotional Intelligence